Jeremiahhang94/Radial-Process/README.md

 About

 This is a simple radial progress animation, which allows you to use it as:

    1. countdown timer
    2. countdown value
    3. clock.

 =======================================================

 How to Create a Circle

-1. create a div with a given Id
+1. Create a div with a given Id

       <div id = ‘radial_example’></div>

-2. in your script create a new RadialProgress object with the Div’s Id as the first parameter.
+2. In your script create a new RadialProgress object with the Div’s Id as the first parameter.

       <script>
             var rp = new RadialProgress(‘radial_example’);